Complete Beginner's Guide to Free Bets

 This beginner's guide to free bets explains it all - what free bets are, how to claim them and maximise profits, and the common traps and pitfalls to be aware of.

 What Are Free Bets?
-(Complete Explanation for Beginners)
+(Explanation for Beginners)

 A bookie will basically add a set amount of betting credit to your accounts balance (typically £5 - £50) that you can use to place a bet, usually limited to sport.